Creative Brand Strategy - Task 2A & 2B

 REFLECTION

 Reflecting on the ideation and design direction process for Hawsome, I made significant improvements in my approach.
 Initially, my ideas for the campaign and touchpoints were scattered and unclear.
 With weekly feedback, I was able to refine my direction.
 By solidifying these touchpoints with proper planning and incorporating more specific elements, such as the style of website pages and social media posts, my ideas became more concrete.
 For the design direction, I first considered a retro Chinese style inspired by brands like Hey Tea.
 However, I realised this might not appeal globally or to younger audiences.
 So, I changed the direction to a more modern direction to highlight the brand's energetic and youthful vibe.
 In the whole process of doing these tasks, I spent quite some time looking for more references due to the change of direction, luckily I ended up finding some gold references that suited my direction a lot.
 Overall, this process taught me the importance of being flexible and constantly improving my ideas, finding the right balance between cultural themes and global appeal.
+FURTHER READING

 Book: "SEARCH: Discovering Southeast Asia's Graphic Design Studios"